Constraining braneworlds with entanglement entropy

 Suppose that we have an extremal surface that is anchored to brane 1 at a point $u = u_1 < u_{\text{h}}$ and brane 2 at a point $u = u_2 < u_{\text{h}}$.
 Then, from the boundary conditions \eqref{dgpBdrycond}, we have that

 Pictorially in Figure \ref{figs:planarBS}, such an extremal surface bends ``away" from the horizon at both branes.
-Thus, $u'(\mu)$ must change sign at some $\mu = \mu_0$ somewhere in the bulk, i.e. there exists $\mu_0 \in (\theta_1,\pi-\theta_2)$ at which
+Thus, $u'(\mu)$ must change sign at some $\mu = \mu_0$ somewhere in the bulk, i.e. there exists $\mu_0 \in (\theta_1,\pi-\theta_2)$ for which

-\textit{A priori}, there are two possibilities if $u(\mu)$ is locally smooth.
-The first is simply that $u'(\mu_0) = 0$.
-However, from the equation of motion \eqref{eomDGP} we would have that
+for all sufficiently small $\epsilon > 0$.
+Since the metric is non-singular, the solutions to the Euler--Lagrange equation do not accommodate finite discontinuities in $u'$.
+We also observe that $u'(\mu_0)$ cannot vanish; if it does, then the equations of motion \eqref{eomDGP} give